abacusmodeling/abacus-develop/docs/advanced/acceleration/cuda.md

 ## Known limitations

 - CG and Davidson methods are supported, so the input keyword `ks_solver` can take the values `cg` or `dav`,
-- The current GPU version of the Davidson method does not support k-point parallelization, and you can only use the GPU version of the CG method for k-point parallelization,
 - Only PW basis is supported, so the input keyword `basis_type` can only take the value `pw`,
 - Only k point parallelization is supported, so the input keyword `kpar` will be set to match the number of MPI tasks automatically.
 - Supported CUDA architectures: